Hodginson/SWEN422-Corona-Virus-Visualisation/Personas/JohnParker(Journalist).md

 ### Activities:
 - John enjoys writing, golf, cooking, and spending time with his family
-- When john has spare time he stays away from computers since he works all week with them and has no alterior interests.
-When John does use technology it is always with a personal computer, as his phone is too slow and old to reliably be used for anything other than calls and texts.
+- When john has spare time he stays away from computers since he works all week with them and has no ulterior interests.
+When John does use technology it is always with a personal computer, as his phone is too slow and old to be used for anything other than calls and texts reliably.

 ### Aptitudes:
 - John has always found socialising quite easy and enjoys being around people.